michimussato/OpenStudioLandscapes/README.md

 - a Python Master
 by any means.

-However, I often did find myself as a TD in a juggling - sometimes fun and sometimes very frustrating - game within those realms.
-This is exactly where this story started.
+However, I often did find myself (as a TD) in a juggling - sometimes fun and sometimes less fun - game within those realms.
+This is exactly where and why this story started.

-I applied my very limited knowledge about Python Packaging, Docker Containers, Git, Linux Shell etc. etc. so I'm sure you might find one or the other quirk that is not best practice.
+I tried to apply my very limited knowledge about Python Packaging, Docker Containers, Git, Linux Shell etc. etc. so I'm sure you might find one or the other quirk that is not best practice.
 If you do, don't hesitate to reach out, point it out and suggest a better way to do it.